StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

     #   Additional notes or considerations.
 This section may be omitted if there is no
     #   additional information to provide.
     #
-    # GLOBALS:
+    # PARAMETERS:
-    #   - global_var : Brief description of usage.
-(1)
+    #   - $1: parameter_name (Required) (1)
-    #       - Detailed description of the global variable's role in the function.
+    #       - Description of the parameter.
 (2)
+    #   - $2: parameter_name (Optional, Default: default_value)
+            - Description of the parameter.
+    #       - Acceptable values: (3)
+    #           - value_one: Description of value_one.
+    #           - value_two: Description of value_two.
     #
-    # NEW GLOBALS:
-    #   - new_global_var : Brief description of usage (i.e., "Initialized for external use.")
-    #       - Detailed description of the new global variable's role in or outside the function.
-(3)
-    #
-    # PARAMETERS:
-    #   - $1: parameter_name (Required or Optional, Default: default_value) (4)
-    #       - Detailed description of the parameter, including its purpose, expected values,
-    #         and constraints.
-(5)
-    #
-    # OUTPUTS: (6)
+    # OUTPUTS: (4)
     #   Description of the data output by the function, such as data written to the console
     #   or a file.
     #
-    # RETURNS: (7)
+    # RETURNS: (5)
     #   Description of any values the function returns for use elsewhere in the script.
     function_name() {
         # Function logic here...
     }
     ```

-    1. **Short Description for GLOBALS**: Provide a concise overview indicating whether the global variable is initialized, modified, read, used in a conditional statement, etc.
-    2. **Detailed Explanation for GLOBALS**: Include a thorough description of the global variable's role within the function.
-Explain how the variable is used and why it is necessary, and mention any side effects that may result from modifying it.
-If the short description is sufficient, this section can be omitted, but only if it provides a clear understanding of the variable's role.
-    3. **Detailed Explanation for NEW GLOBALS**: The description of the new global variables should be similar to the GLOBALS section.
-Though, it should primarily describe its use outside of the function.
-    4. **Parameter Requirement**: Specify whether the parameter is "Required" or "Optional."
+    1. **Parameter Requirement**: Specify whether the parameter is "Required" or "Optional."
 If the parameter is optional, include the default value in the format `(Optional, Default: default_value)`.
-    5. **Parameters Description**: Provide a detailed description of the parameter, explaining its purpose, expected values, and any constraints or limitations.
+    2. **Parameters Description**: Provide a detailed description of the parameter, explaining its purpose, expected values, and any constraints or limitations.
 This information helps other developers and yourself understand how to use the function correctly.
+    3. **Acceptable Values**: If a parameter has specific acceptable values, list them.
+This ensures that the function is used correctly and helps prevent errors.
-    6. **OUTPUTS Section**: Document any data the function outputs, such as data written to the console or a file.
+    4. **OUTPUTS Section**: Document any data the function outputs, such as data written to the console or a file.
 Clearly describe the format, purpose, and destination of the output.
-    7. **RETURNS Section**: Describe any values the function returns for use elsewhere in the script.
+    5. **RETURNS Section**: Describe any values the function returns for use elsewhere in the script.

 ///